BlogThe UGC Pricing Guide: What to Charge in 2026

 How to structure it in your offer: Include organic social usage in your base price.
 List paid ad rights and whitelisting as clear add-ons with specific pricing.
 This keeps your base rate competitive while capturing the additional value when brands need broader usage.

 Most beginners skip usage rights entirely.
 Don't.
+And make sure the contract spells out exactly which rights are included.
 Even if a brand doesn't add them on the first order, having them listed signals that you understand the industry — and it opens the door to higher-value orders as the relationship develops.

 Revisions, Turnaround, and Rush Fees